 Do not limit your imagination with the above strategies

 The above options for social media integration are the ones that are widely used by companies worldwide and proved to have effective results.
-However, especially in the era of rapid technological developments, your business thinking might lead you to new ways of linking your social media accounts to your website.
+In the era of rapid technological developments, your business strategies might lead you to new ways of linking your social media accounts to your website.
 Therefore, take the above steps as a base, but do not limit your ideas within them.